awkweb/Tindergram/README.md

 ## Wrapping Up
 1. Run the app and login
-2. Check Parse---you should now appear as a User
+2. Check Parse.
+If everything worked correctly, you should now appear as a user.
 3. You will want to add test users in Parse so that you have people to swipe through
 4. Enjoy